Hagtronics/SDRpp-FrequencyManager-Spreadsheet-Tool/README.md

 Dependencies: openpyxl 3.1.2 (XLSX Spreadsheet reading functionality)

-Note: This script was designed with and runs with English Internationalization Spreadsheets only.
+Note: This script was designed for and runs with English Internationalization Spreadsheets only.
 No testing was done on other Spreadsheet internationalization formats.

 -- End --